-Part II.
-Content: The subject spreads the thinking of the students to combine the nursing and social work/field for developing of the patients' friend environment in the society.
+The subject spreads the thinking of the students to combine the nursing and social work/field for developing of the patients' friend environment in the society.
 The subject helps the students to develop their own research or study and to integrate their knowledge with social possibilities.
-Lectures and supplementary materials will be available in the Moodle.